 As we have traveled around the world, we have moved on to countless new cities and countries.
 While there have been many incredible experiences, there are some days we will never forget.

-Driving our own motorbikes from Hue to Hoi An by traversing the Hai Van Pass was that one day for us in Vietnam.Spectacular panoramic views, death defying roads and constantly evolving climates await you on the Hai Van Pass.
+Driving our own motorbikes from Hue to Hoi An by traversing the Hai Van Pass was an incredibly memorable day for us as we traveled through Vietnam.

-The route can be driven without a guide if you are on a tight budget or you already know you way.This is a complete motorbike touring guide from Hue to Hoi An so you will know what to expect on your trip.
+The route can be driven without a guide if you are on a tight budget or you already know you way.
+But our detailed motorbike travel guide from Hue to Hoi An will show you exactly what to expect for your trip.

 Let’s drive the Hai Van Pass!

 *Please note this post may contain affiliate links.
 If you click on one, we may earn a small commission at no extra cost to you.
 Thank you for supporting the free content we provide!
 Read more in our disclosure policy.*

-Brief History of the Hai Van Pass
+Brief History Of The Hai Van Pass, Vietnam

 The Hai Van Pass certainly delivers aesthetics.
 But historically, this was an important defensive barrier for any army who attempted to march North or South of the pass.